 Heat is a form of energy that can be easily transferred from one body to another.
 Heat Engine is one of the most interesting concepts in Physics.
-Learn the concepts of this topic in a detailed way from the article given below.
+In this article, let us discuss different parts of the heat engine and its various types.

 What is Heat Engine?